SHOTO2/BlogWeb/README.md

 - **JWT Authentication**: Ensures secure login and session management.
 - **Authorization**:
-  - Only users with the correct permissions can update or delete posts.
+  - Only Admins with the correct permissions can update or delete posts.
   - Regular users can only create new posts and add comments.
-  - Admin users have full control over post creation, updates, and deletions.
+  - Admin have full control over post creation, updates, and deletions.

 ---